Fall 2019 Program Description and Call for Applications

 2. Pre-existing research in the above-referenced areas by incorporating a different discipline and investigator who is new to collaboration with the current team.
 The award may be used to leverage data and resources from a currently funded project to expand the research in a new direction, ultimately leading to the submission of an additional grant or expansion of the current effort to a larger-scale extramurally-funded project.

 Up to $40,000 for one year composed of a 4:1 ratio of funds from SC CTSI to funds from the investigators’ home department(s), school(s) or Institute(s).
 For example, the maximum award would be $32,000 from SC CTSI and $8,000 from the home department(s), school(s) and/or institute(s) of the participating investigator(s).
 Applications must include a letter of commitment specifying the amount and source(s) of the cost share.
-Applications from multiple departments can derive the cost share in any mix from the participating departments; it is up to the investigators to secure the matching funds.
+Applications from multiple departments can derive the cost share in any mix from the participating departments; it is up to the investigators to secure the matching funds to be made available in a USC account at the time of funding award.

 Preference and highest priority will be given to projects that demonstrate a clear path to sustaining extramural funding or to direct implementation of improvements in clinical and translational research processes.
 Commitment of the PI to a career in research will be considered a plus.
 Proposals will be evaluated using an NIH-style peer review process.